CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

 ## Exercise 4: Azure Boards and Test plans

-In this exercise, you'll explore about Azure boards and Azure test plans.
+In this exercise, you'll explore Azure boards and Azure test plans.
 Azure Boards provides software development teams with the interactive and customizable tools they need to manage their software projects.
 Azure Test Plans provides rich and powerful tools everyone in the team can use to drive quality and collaboration throughout the development process.
 The easy-to-use, browser-based test management solution provides all the capabilities required for planned manual testing.

 ### Task 1: Connect Azure Board with GitHub

-In this task, you will connect your Azure DevOps project's board to your GitHub repository using Azure Boards app for GitHub to support the integration between Azure Boards and GitHub.
+In this task, you will connect your Azure DevOps project's board to your GitHub repository using the Azure Boards app for GitHub to support the integration between Azure Boards and GitHub.
 This app is free for both public and private repositories.
-You'll also explore about work items.
+You'll also explore work items.

 1. In your browser open GitHub Marketplace by navigating to the below URL: